zuri-training/Tcgen-team80/Baridomaka Yornwin.md

 # YOUR NAME HERE

+### Student ID: I4GSJHSJFSFJ <<<edit this
 (do not delete the # above.
 Ensure you delete this bracket and the message in this entire line after reading)

-### Student ID:

 **CONTRIBUTIONS / WORK DONE**